 It was the 17th Century French philosopher Blaise Pascal who said in his book Pensées (Thoughts), ‘The sole cause of man’s unhappiness is that he does not know how to stay quietly in his room.’
-Since March 2020, with Covid restrictions expanding and contracting and expanding again, many of us have had surplus time to sit quietly in a room.
+Since March 2020, with Covid restrictions expanding and contracting and expanding again, many of us, with no ability to travel, have had surplus time to sit quietly in a room.
 And how are we coping with that?

 The pain of lockdown

 Some of us have been able to use that time for reflection, to complete in-house tasks that have long been avoided, to focus on quality time with family, to work from a newly set-up home office.
 Some countries such as Australia have had a taste of travel by taking a joy-flight.

 Others have agonised under the circumstances with an inability to work, with feelings of loneliness, with domestic issues, with a view of the confinement as a prison sentence rather than pleasant sojourn from normal freedoms.
 Not to mention the suffering caused by the disease itself.